Article - Education

 (a) (1) Subject to paragraph (2) of this subsection, for investment accounts established after December 31, 2016, a State contribution may be made to not more than two investment accounts for each qualified beneficiary as provided in this section if:

-(i) The qualified beneficiary of the investment account is a Maryland resident;
+(i) The qualified beneficiary of the investment account and the account holder are Maryland residents;

-(iii) The account holder has Maryland taxable income in the previous taxable year no greater than $112,500 for an individual or $175,000 for a married couple filing a joint return.
+(iii) The account holder has Maryland adjusted gross income in the previous taxable year no greater than $112,500 for an individual or $175,000 for a married couple filing a joint return;

 (2) For State contribution application periods after December 31, 2020, a qualified beneficiary may not receive more than two State contributions for each year the qualified beneficiary is eligible for the State contribution under this section.

 (b) (1) An application may be made in person, online, or by mail.

 (i) An application form that: